Nanai people: Religion

 The Nanai are mainly Shamanist, with a great reverence for the bear (Doonta) and the tiger (Amba).
 They consider that the shamans have the power to expel bad spirits by means of prayers to the gods.
-During the centuries they have been worshippers of the spirits of the sun, the moon, the mountains, the water and the trees.
+During the centuries, they have been worshippers of the spirits of the sun, the moon, the mountains, the water and the trees.
 According to their beliefs, the land was once flat until great serpents gouged out the river valleys.
 They consider that all the things of the universe possess their own spirit and that these spirits wander independently throughout the world.
 In the Nanai religion, inanimate objects were often personified.
 Fire, for example, was personified as an elderly woman whom the Nanai referred to as Fadzya Mama.
 Young children were not allowed to run up to the fire, since they might startle Fadzya Mama, and men always were courteous in the presence of a fire.

-Nanai shamans, like other Tungusic peoples of the region, had characteristic clothing, consisting of a skirt and jacket; a leather belt with conical metal pendants; mittens with figures of serpents, lizards or frogs; and hats with branching horns or bear, wolf, or fox fur attached to it.
+Nanai shamans, like other Tungusic peoples of the region, had characteristic clothing, consisting of a skirt and jacket; a leather belt with conical metal pendants; mittens with figures of serpents, lizards or frogs; and hats with branching horns or bear, wolf, or fox fur attached to them.
 Bits of Chinese mirrors were also sometimes incorporated into the costume.

 Funerary beliefs and practices

-When a person dies their soul lives on, as the body is merely an outer shell for the soul.
+When a person dies, their soul lives on, as the body is merely an outer shell for the soul.
 This concept of a continuing soul was not introduced to the Nanai by Christianity, but is original to them.

 The Nanai believe that each person has both a soul and a spirit.
 On death, the soul and spirit will go different ways.
 A person’s spirit becomes malevolent and begins to harm their living relatives.
 With time, these amban may be tamed and can later be worshipped; otherwise, a special ritual must be performed to chase the evil spirit away.

 After death, a person's soul is put into a temporary shelter made of cloth, called a lachako.
 The souls of the deceased will remain in the lachako for seven days before being moved to a wooden sort of doll called a panyo, where it will remain until the final funerary ritual.

 The panyo is taken care of as if it is a living person; for example, it is given a bed to sleep in each night, with a pillow and blanket to match its miniature size.
 The closest family member is in charge of taking care of the deceased’s panyo.
 Each night this family member puts the panyo to bed and then wakes it in the morning.
 The panyo has a small hole carved where the mouth of a person would be, so that a pipe may occasionally be placed there and allow the deceased to smoke.
-If the family member travels they will bring the panyo with them.
+If the family member travels, they will bring the panyo with them.